 Incremental VM Backup with NAKIVO Backup & Replication

-NAKIVO Backup & Replication is an affordable and reliable solution for VM backup, replication, and recovery that works perfectly well with VMware, Hyper-V, and AWS EC2 environments.
+NAKIVO Backup & Replication is an agentless backup software designed for virtual environments based on VMware vSphere, Microsoft Hyper-V, and Amazon EC2.
 The product offers two types of backup repositories you can choose from to meet your specific needs:

 Once the initial full backup is made, all jobs are forever-incremental.
-Using the CBT and RCT technologies, the product tracks changed data blocks and stores only those blocks in the backup repository according to your preferred retention policy (up to 1,000 recovery points saved and rotated on a daily, weekly, monthly, and yearly basis).
+Using the native VMware CBT and Hyper-V RCT technologies, the product tracks changed data blocks and stores only those blocks in the backup repository according to your retention policy.
+Up to 1,000 recovery points can be saved and rotated on a daily, weekly, monthly, and yearly basis.
 Every recovery point is, in essence, a number of references to data blocks that will need to be used to recreate the virtual machine as it was at a certain point in time.
-Therefore, the backup software doesn’t need to go through every increment in the process of recovery or create a synthetic full backup after each incremental job.
-Instead, it just pulls the necessary data blocks together and recovers a VM within minutes.

 In a backup repository, the recovery points might look as follows (letters signify data blocks and days of the week signify recovery points):